George Devine: Royal Court Theatre

 Under Devine's direction the English Stage Company remained primarily a writers' theatre, nurturing new talents such as Arnold Wesker, Ann Jellicoe, Edward Bond, Donald Howarth, Keith Johnstone, and many others.
 Devine's policy of taking on young directors as assistants produced some notable talents including William Gaskill, John Dexter, Lindsay Anderson, Anthony Page, and Peter Gill.
 Devine was also interested in continental drama.
 He staged several plays by Eugène Ionesco, including a celebrated production of The Chairs, in which he appeared with Joan Plowright.
 He also greatly admired Samuel Beckett, several of whose plays were produced at the Royal Court, including Endgame in which Devine played Hamm.

 Several more of John Osborne's plays were staged at the Royal Court and George Devine appeared in one, the historical drama A Patriot for Me, when he suffered a second heart attack followed soon afterwards by a stroke that eventually led to his death at the age of 55.
 He had begun to draft an autobiography, which included these words:

 I was not strictly after a popular theatre à la Joan Littlewood-Roger Planchon, but a theatre that would be part of the intellectual life of the country.
 In this respect I consider I utterly failed.
 I feel I have the right to talk in this proprietary way about the English Stage Company to which I gave nine years of my life and nearly died in the tenth.
 I was convinced the way to achieve my objective was to get writers, writers of serious pretensions, back into the theatre.
 This I set out to do.
 I wanted to change the attitude of the public towards the theatre.
 All I did was to change the attitude of the theatre towards the public.

 Personal life and death

 Following their meeting in 1932, Devine and Sophie Harris formed a relationship, and he moved in with her in London after he left Oxford.
 They married in October 1939, and their daughter Harriet was born in September 1942, after Devine had embarked for India.
 The marriage ended in the late 1950s, when Devine began living with Jocelyn Herbert, with whom he remained until his death.

-He was awarded the CBE in 1958.
+He was awarded the CBE in the 1957 Birthday Honours for services to the Theatre.
 Devine was appearing in A Patriot for Me when he suffered the heart attack that led to his death on 20 January 1966 at age 55.

-Legacy
+Legacy and commemoration

 The George Devine Award for Most Promising Playwright is named in his honour.

+In 1992, English Heritage erected a blue plaque at 9 Lower Mall, Chiswick, London, commemorating Devine, a former resident of the property.